rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 ```
 ls OrthoFinder/

-#exchange the path to your actual result folder.
+# change the path to your actual result folder!
-less OrthoFinder/Results_Jul23/Comparative_Genomics_Statistics/Statistics_PerSpecies.tsv
+less OrthoFinder/Results_Nov28/Comparative_Genomics_Statistics/Statistics_PerSpecies.tsv
 ```

 What we are interested in now are the single copy orthologues and their position in each genome.

-This file shows the name of orthogroups with single copy orthologues.
+This file conatins the name of orthogroups with single copy orthologues.
 We can count how many they are.

 ```
 #count the number of seq
-wc -l OrthoFinder/Results_Jul23/Orthogroups/Orthogroups_SingleCopyOrthologues.txt
+wc -l OrthoFinder/Results_Nov28/Orthogroups/Orthogroups_SingleCopyOrthologues.txt
 ```
 Are these markers enough to detect the rearrangements we are interested in?
 You can do a rough estimate of marker density per MB by dividing the number of markers with the genome size.